Sri Lankan Parliament elects Ranil Wickremesinghe as President - KVIA

 The protesters appeared to have scored a victory when Rajapaksa fled and Wickremesinghe — prime minister at the time — vowed to resign to make way for a unity government.

 But Wickremesinghe’s appointment Wednesday threatens to inflame the situation once again as many protesters see him as inextricably tied to the Rajapaksa regime.
-Even some members of his own ruling Sri Lanka Podujana Peramuna political party have said they disapproved of him taking the top job
+Even some members of the ruling Sri Lanka Podujana Peramuna political party have said they disapproved of him taking the top job.

+As voting was taking place, a small group of protesters gathered on the steps of the Presidential Secretariat — the president’s office — to demonstrate against Wickremesinghe’s nomination.

+Some chanted, “Ranil go home” in anger when the result was announced.

 The-CNN-Wire